Mark Fowler: 1990–2003

-In 2000, Mark's past troubles resurface when Nick returns to the square and the two embark on a longstanding feud.
-This soon gets Martin (now played by James Alexandrou) involved when Nick attempts to ensnare him with drugs in a similar manner as he once did with Mark.
-Towards the end of the year, Nick gets one over Mark after giving Martin ecstasy.
+In 2000, Mark's past troubles resurface when his old nemesis Nick returns to the square and the two revisit their longstanding feud with each other.
+This soon gets Martin (now played by James Alexandrou) involved when Nick attempts to ensnare him with drugs in a similar manner as he once did with Mark, who in response urges his brother to stay away from Nick to no avail.
+Towards the end of the year, Nick gets one over Mark after giving Martin ecstasy shortly after Christmas.
 When Mark discovers this, he decides to settle the score with his tormentor once and for all.
 Mark spikes Nick's drink, leads him up to the Walford viaduct, and watches delightedly as the intoxicated Nick falls – just as midnight strikes and 2001 commences.
 Nick survives the fall, but is left severely crippled and vows revenge against Mark.
 He enlists his son Ashley (Frankie Fitzgerald), who had recently befriended Martin, to take revenge on Mark.
 However, when Ashley is hesitant to kill Mark himself, Nick takes matters into his own hands and drains the brake fluid on his motorbike.
 The next day, Ashley – not knowing what his father had done – steals Mark's motorbike and attempts to run him over in a last-ditch attempt to impress his father, but is killed after he ends up crashing into the launderette.
 On the eve of Ashley's funeral, Mark and Nick have their final showdown when Nick attempts to kill Mark with a knife.
 Mark overpowers Nick, who then blurts out that he should've been the one on the motorbike instead of Ashley – thus exposing his involvement in his son's death.
 Mark berates Nick for causing his own son's death, then leaves him to be disowned by his mother Dot (June Brown) – who had just overheard Nick confess to his role in Ashley's death.
 At the end of Ashley's funeral, Mark watches as Nick leaves the square shortly afterwards and mutters to himself "Some people you're just glad to see the back of"; their rivalry is brought to an end as Mark and Nick would never see each again afterwards.